 The designation of this set is unknown, and no other examples have been seen to date.
 Perhaps it is a manufacturing prototype, from a company bidding on a contract?

-Additional info from Bill Howard:
+Additional info from the late Bill Howard:

 This set came in a canvas bag, similar to a mechanics tool bag.
 Covers fold over each other and had two snaps to hold it closed.
 It had a carry sling for over the shoulder carry.
 In side were 9 compartments.
 Two small compartments held the receivers, and smaller pockets held the accessories.
 There was a small compartment which looked to be made for a manual or message pad.
 A large center compartment held the transmitter.
 Two smaller compartments held accessories.
 One had a wooden box, assume there was a box for the other compartment.
 Set had a transmitter and two receivers but no transmitter power supply.
 Assume it was lost along the way.
 Think there was space in the bag for a power supply.
 Two more compartments were there and it appeared that one could have held the power supply and the other held the key.
 The larger compartment had an antenna of copper wire that we did not think was original.